lucapette/website/content/writing/my-programming-principles.md

 Since it's a little less common, I feel privileged (or unlucky?
 It depends on the day honestly) having experienced multiple times the scenario "hey you're responsible for building this X years long project from scratch.
 Also, there's no team yet so you need hire a bunch of people to do it".
-When you start a new project, it can feel a little overwhelming because, of course, there's nothing done yet 😃

 ### Docs driven development